danielsaidi/website_danielsaidi/collections/_posts/2020/2020-12-25-building-a-video-streaming-app-for-ios-in-swiftui.md

 The app is a universal SwiftUI app, which means that it runs on iOS and iPadOS as well as on macOS.
 However, due to time restrictions, I have not put any effort into making it functional on macOS.

-The business logic is kept in a separate library that is shared between the tvOS and the iOS app.
-It is pulled in with Swift Package Manager (SPM), which is very convenient.
+The business logic is kept in a library that is shared by the tvOS and the iOS app.
+It's pulled in with Swift Package Manager (SPM), which is very convenient.

 Since the iOS app supports Chromecast, I had to use CocoaPods to pull in the external `GoogleCast` library as well.
 This makes the iOS project setup a bit messier than the tvOS project.